 A number of factors are associated with an increased risk of cerebral palsy.

 Certain infections or toxic exposures during pregnancy can significantly increase cerebral palsy risk to the baby.
-Infections of particular concern include:
+Inflammation triggered by infection or fever can damage the unborn baby's developing brain.

 - Herpes.
-This can be passed from mother to child during pregnancy, affecting the womb and placenta.
-Inflammation triggered by infection can damage the unborn baby's developing nervous system.
+This infection can be passed from mother to child during pregnancy, affecting the womb and placenta.

 - Toxoplasmosis.
 This infection is caused by a parasite found in contaminated food, soil and the feces of infected cats.

 - Zika virus infection.
 This infection is spread through mosquito bites and can affect the brain development of an unborn baby.

 - Intrauterine infections.
 This includes infections of the placenta or fetal membranes.

 - Exposure to toxins.
 One example is exposure to methyl mercury.

 - Other conditions.
 Other conditions affecting the mother that can slightly increase the risk of cerebral palsy include thyroid conditions, preeclampsia or seizures.

 Illnesses in a newborn baby that can greatly increase the risk of cerebral palsy include: